 If a clip is not being delivered to HD specifications please contact the Indie Programme Pages team to discuss the clip delivery format.

-Please see the clips section of the Online content page for more information about how to deliver clips and how they are used online.
+Please see the BBC Three short-form and programme websites page for more information about how clips are used online.

 Please provide a JPG image that can be used as the holding image.
 This should be a professional quality photograph, representative of the content of the clip, or a high quality screengrab taken from the clip.